-Daily spreads will be your saving grace – the workhorse of your journal!
+Daily spreads are the workhorse of your journal!

 A daily spread essentially serves as your to-do list for the day and helps to keep you focused on your priorities.
 As you may already know, the wonderful thing about a bullet journal is that it’s customizable, which means that what works for me might not necessarily work for you.